UniversalScientificTechnologies/xDOS_doc/LABDOS/LABDOS.md

-#### Inline variant of command with the creation of output folder and composing each sub-record file
+#### Inline variant of command with the creation of the output folder and composing each sub-record file

 ```
 mkdir -p split && cat *.TXT > compose.txt && csplit -b "%04d.dos" -f split/ compose.txt '/$DOS,LABDOS01/' {*}